By this point, you've probably noticed that when you sell items to a vendor, you can get an assortment of currency that seems pretty random.

 - Resistance Rings: Vendoring an Iron Ring with a Skill Gem will give you a ring with Resistance as an implicit stat.
 An Iron Ring and a red gem will give a Ruby Ring (fire resistance), an Iron Ring and a green gem will give a Topaz Ring (lightning resistance), and an Iron Ring and a blue gem will give a Sapphire Ring (cold resistance).
 These can be useful for getting your resistances up.
 The resulting ring is Normal (white) rarity, but you can use an Orb of Alchemy on it to get a Rare version if you want (and you should probably do so if you're using this recipe at all).

-- +1 Elemental Wands and Sceptres: Vendoring a Magic-quality (blue) Wand or Scepter, a Ruby, Topaz, or Sapphire ring, and an Orb of Alteration will get you a wand with +1 to Socketed <Element> Gems - using a Ruby ring gets you +1 to Socketed Fire Gems, using a Topaz ring gets you +1 to Socketed Lightning Gems, and using a Sapphire Ring gets you +1 to Socketed Cold Gems.
-If you're playing a Spell build, these are very useful for early levelling, but an Attack build will usually benefit little.
-You can buy the appropriate rings from vendors sometimes, or you can make them with the previous recipe.
+- Added Elemental Wands and Sceptres: Vendoring a Magic-quality (blue) Wand or Scepter, a Ruby, Topaz, or Sapphire ring, and an Orb of Alteration will get you a wand with Added <Element> Damage to Spells - using a Ruby ring gets you Added Fire, using a Topaz ring gets you Added Lightning, and using a Sapphire Ring gets you Added Cold.
+High-quality rings (e.g. rare (yellow) over blue (magic)) will give higher amounts of added damage.
+If you're playing a Spell build, these are very useful for early levelling.

 - Weapon with Increased Physical Damage: Any weapon + a magic (blue) or rare (yellow) Rustic Sash + a Blacksmith's Whetstone will yield a weapon of the same type with Increased Physical Damage.
 This is useful for levelling an early Attack build.
 Rare-quality Sashes yield higher amounts of increased damage.